decretist/ICMCL17/proceedings/ICMCL17.markdown

 Brundage, James A. “The Calumny Oath and Ethical Ideals of Canonical Advocates.”
 In *The Profession and Practice of Medieval Canon Law*, 793–805.
-Variorum Collected Studies Series ; CS 797.
+Variorum Collected Studies Series CS797.
 Aldershot: Ashgate Variorum, 2004.

 </div>